 It is important to note that the conditioning prescribed to the patient will be

-determined based on the disease and organ status and will be regimens considered
+determined based on the disease and organ status and will include agents that are

 standard.
 Appropriate combinations of chemotherapy, immunotherapy and/or radiation will